In the News section there are tributes to two of our founder members and trustees: Don Newbold and David Pointon.

 During that time Lamin Saidy became a member of the Friends and our Gambian Representative.
 Without him the feeding programme, ongoing maintenance and fulfilling other requests from the head and staff could not have been successfully implemented.

 The greatest challenge was the integration of pupils from the school into main-stream schooling.
 The costs of equipping and monitoring this was beyond our small charity but thanks to the sterling work of the Gambian Education Department's Integration Programme there are now over 200 visually impaired students attending main-stream schools, supervised by 29 trained teachers.

 Since 2014 we have worked with some new projects in The Gambia.
 Lamin Saidy introduced us to Start Now which is based in Brikama.
 This charity urgently required a sponsor to fund a building where the visually impaired could learn more and prepare for employment after they left school.

 We also decided to support Lamin Saidy's wife, Haddy, as she was planning to build a nursery school which would be open to all children including those with any disabilities.

 It was decided at the annual meeting in August 2010 to change the name of the charity from the Friends of GOVI to the Friends of Visually Impaired Children in the Gambia and to slightly alter its aims as the trustees agreed it was time to reach out to more blind, visually impaired children and young people in the Gambia.
 This allowed the Friends to support Start Now and Haddy's Nursery School.
 The Friends have continued to help with a few small projects at the GOVI school.

-On the News page there is a tribute to Don Newbold (a founder member and trustee of this charity) plus photos and the Chairman's Report 2018 which gives details of how we have continued to work with the GOVI Resource Centre, Start Now and Haddy's nursery school.
+In the News section there are photos and the Chairman's Report 2018 which gives details of how we have continued to work with the GOVI Resource Centre, Start Now and Haddy's nursery school.